-Prior to our establishment of a public market for our common stock, the fair value of the common stock underlying our stock options and our restricted stock units ("RSU") were determined, in consultation with management, by our Board or the compensation committee of our Board, which intended all options granted to be exercisable at a price per share not less than the per share fair value of our common stock underlying those options on the date of grant.
+Prior to our establishment of a public market for our common stock, the fair value of the common stock underlying our stock options was determined by our Board or the compensation committee of our Board, which intended all options granted to be exercisable at a price per share not less than the per share fair value of our common stock underlying those options on the date of grant.
 The valuations of our common stock were determined in accordance with the guidelines outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
-The assumptions we used in determining the fair value of our common stock were based on future expectations combined with management judgment and reported information regarding the trading of our common stock on the FBR PLUSTM System.
-In determining the fair value of our common stock underlying the option and RSU grants from May 2012 through May 2013, we relied on trades of our common stock reported by the FBR PLUSTM System, a proprietary trading platform developed by FBR Capital Markets Inc, on which our common stock is currently quoted and which provides QIBs access to trading information for companies which have issued restricted securities in private placement transactions exempt from registration pursuant to Rule 144A of the Securities Act of 1933 (the "Securities Act").
-We also considered numerous objective and subjective factors to determine the fair value of our common stock as of the date of each option and RSU grant, including the following factors:
+The assumptions we used in the valuation model were based on future expectations combined with management judgment.
+Because there had been no public market for our common stock, our Board, with input from management, exercised significant judgment and considered numerous objective and subjective factors to determine the fair value of our common stock as of the date of each option grant, including the following factors:

-• the prices of our common stock sold to outside, non-affiliated investors in arms-length transactions;
+- the prices of our common stock sold to outside investors in arms-length transactions;

-- our operating and financial performance; - current business conditions and projections; - our stage of development; - the hiring of key personnel; - the likelihood of obtaining the regulatory approvals necessary to write mortgage insurance in all 50 states and Washington D.C.; - the likelihood of obtaining GSE approvals; - the history of the company and the introductions of new products and services; - any adjustment necessary to recognize a lack of marketability for our common stock; - the market performance of comparable publicly traded companies; and - the U.S. capital market conditions.
+- our operating and financial performance;

+- · current business conditions and projections;

+- our stage of development;

+- the hiring of key personnel;

+- the likelihood of obtaining the regulatory approvals necessary to write mortgage insurance in all 50 states and Washington D.C.; - the likelihood of obtaining GSE approvals; - the history of the company and the introductions of new products and services; - any adjustment necessary to recognize a lack of marketability for our common stock; - the market performance of comparable publicly traded companies; and - the U.S. capital market conditions.